Josiah wrote asking for help with a rhyme you do while touching the parts of the face:

 Thanks in advance!

 This article was posted on Thursday, February 1st, 2018 at 8:12 pm and is filed under Countries & Cultures, Languages, Nursery Rhymes, Nursery Rhymes about the Face, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Can Someone Help with a Rhyme of Unknown Origin?”